But before you jump into the design process, ask yourself these eight questions to get better results and make the process less daunting.

 In 2016 Facebook opened its Messenger (billion+ users) to chatbots.
 In just a year, developers managed to create more than 100,000 bots.
 Conversational UI future looks pretty promising as Messenger bots are growing 70% faster than mobile apps during the early App Store boom.

-Slack and HipChat, popular messaging platforms, boast over 300 bots.
+Slack, a popular messaging platform, boast over 300 bots.

 - Talking apps for voice assistants.

-After Amazon Echo became available to the public, the company sold over seven million of its smart speakers.
+After Amazon Echo became available to the public, the company sold over 100 million of its smart speakers.

 In July, Alexa hit 15,000 skills.
 These lightweight voice-based apps allow you to control your smart devices, listen to the news, hitch a ride, find your phone, and much, much more.